bitovi/operations-example-deno-ec2/README.md

 All you need is an AWS account, and your [Deno][1] code.

-### The Dockerfile
+### The `Dockerfile`

-The Dockerfile is quite simple.
+The Dockerfile is quite simple:

-It starts `FROM` the latest Deno runner image.
+- It starts `FROM` the latest Deno runner image.

-`EXPOSE` the port specified by the app code, in this case `8000`.
+- `EXPOSE` the port specified by the app code, in this case `8000`.

-A default `ENV` var is set as the URL of the app's main code file.
+- A default `ENV` var is set as the URL of the app's main code file.
 This is used by the Deno runner to start the app.

-It can be overridden with any other app's URL at build time!
+  - It can be overridden with any other app's URL at build- and run-time, without changing the Dockerfile, by using the `-e "DENO_URL=<your deno url>"` flag when running `docker build`.

-### The docker-compose file
+### The `docker-compose` file

+The `docker-compose.yml` file is used by the [Deploy Docker to EC2][2] Action to spin up a VM and launch the app.

+## Overriding the `DENO_URL` environment variable

+We've provided three variations of how override the `DENO_URL` environment variable:

+1. Setting the `DENO_URL` environment variable in the `docker-compose.yml` file.
+1. Using the `-e "DENO_URL=<your deno url>"` flag when running `docker-compose up`, or when running `docker-compose build`.
+1. Providing a `.env` file with the `DENO_URL` environment variable.

 [1]: https://deno.com/
 [2]: https://github.com/bitovi/github-actions-deploy-docker-to-ec2